Unraveling the Complexity of Memory in RL Agents: an Approach for Classification and Evaluation: Experiments

-\subsection{The relative nature of an agent's memory}
+Proper evaluation of memory in RL agents requires distinguishing STM from LTM by accounting for correlation horizons $\xi$.
+Without this, STM and LTM effects blur, misrepresenting agent capacity.
+We illustrate this with SAC-GPT-2 in Minigrid-Memory under two setups: (i) fixed $L=21$ ($\xi=22$), and (ii) variable $L$ ($\xi \in [7, 22]$), testing STM ($K=22$) and LTM ($K=14$) settings.
+As shown in \autoref{fig:minigrid-exp}, the \textit{variable} setup gives high success for both settings, implying good memory.

-According to the \autoref{alg:memory_dm}, the experimental setup for testing agent memory types (LTM and STM) relies on two parameters: the agent’s context length $K$ and the context memory border $\overline{K}$, which depends on the environment properties, $\xi$.
-Verifying an agent’s LTM or STM requires adjusting $K$ or $\xi$ while keeping the other fixed.
-This section explains how these parameters interact in memory testing experiments.
+But in the \textit{fixed} case, LTM fails, revealing the agent’s true limit.
+Mixed-horizon tasks can hide LTM deficits - only fixed $\xi > K$ setups expose them.
+Proper LTM evaluation requires controlling the correlation horizon $\xi$ relative to the agent’s context $K$.
+Without this, STM effects may dominate and misrepresent the agent’s memory type.
+Our methodology provides a principled way to avoid this confusion.

-We evaluate two memory-enhanced agents, DTQN and DQN-GPT-2, in the Passive T-Maze environment by varying $K$ and $\xi$.
-The results are shown in \autoref{fig:tmaze_stm_ltm}.
+\subsection{The Relative Nature of an Agent's Memory}

-First, we test STM by setting $K = \xi = 15$.
-In this configuration, all relevant information stays within the agent’s context.
-As shown in \autoref{fig:tmaze_stm_ltm} (left), both agents achieve a return of $1.0$, confirming STM capabilities.
-To test LTM, we use $\xi = 15$ and adjust the setup so that key event-recall pairs fall outside the agent’s context.
-By reducing $K$ from $15$ to $5$, as shown in \autoref{fig:tmaze_stm_ltm} (center), the return of both agents drops to $0.5$, indicating that they cannot recall the cue information, which confirms that LTM is not LTM.
-Next, we further assess STM by reducing $\xi$.
-With $K = 5$ and $\xi$ reduced from $15$ to $5$, as shown in \autoref{fig:tmaze_stm_ltm} (right), the agent's return returns to $1.0$.
-This shows that agents can effectively use memory when all relevant information is within their context.
+According to~\autoref{alg:memory_dm}, the experimental setup for testing agent memory types (LTM and STM) depends on two parameters: the agent’s context length $K$ and the context memory border $\overline{K}$, which in turn is determined by the environment’s correlation horizon $\xi$.
+Verifying LTM or STM requires adjusting $K$ or $\xi$ while keeping the other fixed.
+This section outlines how these parameters interact in memory testing.
+An agent’s memory cannot be defined in isolation -- it arises from the interplay between its context $K$ and the environment’s horizons $\xi$.
+Thus, the same agent may exhibit either STM or LTM behavior depending on the task setup.

-In summary, verifying LTM and STM can be done by adjusting $K$ or $\xi$ while keeping the other fixed.
-The Passive T-Maze is an effective testbed due to its parameterizable corridor length $L$, which relates to $\xi$ as $\xi = L + 1$.
-However, in many environments where $\xi$ is fixed, varying $K$ remains a viable approach for memory evaluation.
+We test DTQN and DQN-GPT-2 in three memory-intensive tasks: Passive T-Maze, POPGym Autoencode, and RepeatPrevious -- by varying $K$ and $\xi$ to simulate STM ($\xi \leq K$) and LTM ($\xi > K$); as shown in~\autoref{fig:tmaze_stm_ltm}, performance is high when $\xi \leq K$ but drops sharply for $\xi > K$, confirming that long-range dependencies require explicit memory mechanisms.
+These results confirm memory is relative: LTM depends on both temporal distance and agent design.
+Without controlling $K$ and $\xi$, memory claims are unreliable.
+Our $K$-$\xi$ framework ensures consistent, interpretable evaluation.